crogger62/Linear/README.md

 * createIssue-annotated.ts - Commented version of an app to create an issue from the command line; flags:

-  --team <teamname> defaults to current user's team
+  --team <team name> defaults to current user's team

   --title <title name> defaults to timedate stamp